OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 driver execution, the parameter values are set, and the relevant portion of the model is executed to evaluate the new objective.

-The *low* and *high* parameters can be used to specify an allowable range for a parameter.
+The *low* and *high* arguments can be used to specify an allowable range for a parameter.
 Using these parameters is useful for optimization problems where the design variables are constrained.
 Generally, the optimizer treats these as a special kind of constraint, so they should be defined using the low and high parameters rather than the ``add_constraint method``.
 If low and high values are not given, then they are